How to move from one dimensional data management to an efficient lab landscape

 In the short term, you will see reduced productivity, re-work, late identification of issues and compliance failures

-Short term, it can have a big impact if you can’t get your data out to your customers.
+Long term, it can have a big impact if you can’t get your data out to your customers.

 Unjulie: If people are hearing negative comments, they may also start to question the quality of the product that you are making.
 For CROs and CMOs, they may wonder if the testing or manufacturing is reliable.
 You can’t prove things if you aren’t documenting and consolidating that information and that can raise questions in the market.